-End of Excerpt
+End of Preview

-John Fuller: That’s Dr. Greg Smalley, and he joins us today on Focus on the Family, along with his co-author, Bob Paul.
-And I’m John Fuller, along with your host Focus president Jim Daly.
+John Fuller: That’s Dr. Greg Smalley and he joins us today on Focus on the Family, along with his co-author, Bob Paul.
+And I’m John Fuller, along with your host, Focus President, Jim Daly.

-Jim Daly: John, I’ve said it many times, but there is one thing that we are core about and that’s marriage.
-I mean, that’s one of our core things.
-We want marriages to thrive.
-We want them to thrive in Christ ideally.
-And we do place a high emphasis on the institution of marriage because we believe in it.
-We believe it’s God’s design for the family.
-And I know hearing from the listeners and the viewers, they agree.
+Jim Daly: John, I’ve said it many times, but there is one thing that we are core about, and that’s marriage.
+I mean, that’s one of our core things, that we want marriages to thrive, we want them to thrive in Christ, ideally.
+And we do place a high emphasis on the institution of marriage because we believe in it, we believe it’s God’s design for the family.
+And, uh, I know, hearing from the listeners and the viewers, they agree.
 I mean, that’s why they’re tuning in.
 They want to get some help.
-They want to have a better marriage.
-Jean and I want to do that.
-We’re learning every day.
-Especially it’s so fun when I come home and I say, “Hey, Jean, I’ve got a great idea.
-Let’s spend 10 minutes an evening together.”
-And she’ll say, “Who did you record with today?” (laughing) I- I thought I was wise but I really get so much wisdom as you do, John, uh, through listening to the guests that we have the privilege of interviewing.
+They wanna have a better marriage.
+Jean and I wanna do that.
+We’re learning every day, especially it’s so fun when I come home and I say, “Hey, Jean, I’ve got a great idea.
+Let’s spend 10 minutes an evening together,” and she’ll say, “Who did you record with today?” (laughing) I- I thought I was wise but I really get so much wisdom as you do, John, uh, through listening to the guests that we have the privilege of interviewing.
 And that’s gonna be the same today.
 I’m excited to interview two of our colleagues.

 Jim: Greg and Bob, uh, welcome to Focus.

-Greg: Hey, thank you.
+Dr. Smalley: Hey, thank you.
 It’s so good to be with you guys.

 Jim: You’ve been here a few times, Greg.
 Bob, this is your first time.

-Dr. Bob Paul: First time on the broadcast.
+Bob: First time on the broadcast.

-Jim: Yeah.
-So good to have you.
-And you’re normally out in Missouri at Branson…
+Jim: Yeah, so good to have you, and you’re normally out in Missouri, at Branson-

 Bob: That’s correct.

-Jim: …And helping couples every day, right?
-At Hope Restored.
+Jim: … helping couples every day, right?

 Jim: Help us, um, talk about Hope Restored.
 Just fill in what happens there.
-People arrive.
-Couples arrive Sunday night, typically.
+People arrive, couples arrive Sunday night, typically.

-Jim: He was good.
+Jim: He was so good.

-Jim: He was so fun and playful.
+Jim: He was so fun.

-Greg: Million times and just he’s one of the very, very best.
-Went to be with the Lord about four years ago.
-You know what – what I love is – in where for me the passion for marriage came from as – as a young boy kind of going to watch him and I was enamored with him up on the stage in front of 1,000 people.
-I’m like, “What is happening?
+Dr. Smalley: You know what?
+What I love is in where for me the passion for marriage came from is, as a young boy, kinda going to watch him and I was enamored with him up on the stage in front of 1,000 people, and I’m like, “What is happening?
 Why is he up there?
-Why are they paying to hear him for what I have to do for free?”
-But anyways, very confusing.
-But people would come up and they would, you know, literally give me this big hug.
-Strangers would come up and hug me and say, “Thank you for sharing.
-Your daddy saved our marriage.”
-And that left such an impression and as I got older, what really those stood out and why I wanted to follow in his footsteps is because everything that my dad talked about on stage, he really did live out.
-He wasn’t perfect and we had issues.
-But I tell you, he really, really lived those things out.
-So it wasn’t that he had his public persona of him up on stage is one person and then at home it’s a train wreck, a disaster, thus I don’t want to have anything to do with- with God, with ministry.
+Why are they paying to hear him, for what I have to do for free.”
+But, anyway, it was very confusing.
+But people would come up and they would, you know, literally, give me this big hug.
+Strangers would come up and hug me and say, “Thank you for sharing your daddy.
+He saved our marriage.”
+And- and that left such an impression.
+And as I got older what really though stood out and why I wanted to follow in his footsteps is because, everything that my dad talked about on stage, he really did live out.
+He weren’t perfect and we had issues, but I tell you, he really, really lived those things out.
+So it wasn’t that he had his public persona of him up on stage as one person, and then at home it’s a train wreck, a disaster, thus I don’t wanna have anything to do with- with God, with ministry.
 But that wasn’t the case.
 You know, I was fortunate to have a dad who was consistent and real, and who he was on stage is who he was at home.

 Jim: And that’s so critical, especially for Christian leaders, for pastors, that, uh, what people see is what you are, and I think anything other than that is hypocrisy, actually.
-So, Bob, how about your experience?
+So, uh, Bob, how about your experience?
 You grew up in Southern California.
-Your mom and dad, I think, were in the counseling arena.
+Your mom and dad, I think, were in the counseling are- arena.

 Jim: How many years ago was that?

 Bob: Uh, is- it was interesting to see the similarities and the differences.
 Uh, unlike Greg, I- I- my family was, uh, broken.
 My parents got divorced, uh, I think before I was a year old, which was a long time ago and divorce was not normal in those days, not like today.
 I was kind of an oddball ’cause I went every other weekend to my dad and my stepmom’s house because both my parents remarried, and I grew up with two families that were relatively intact.
 No believers, though, in the bunch.
 I’m the only Christian in the whole bunch.
-And, um, my dad and my stepmom of- along the way became therapists.
-And because of where we lived in West Los Angeles, they became therapists to the stars.
-I mean, it was – you know, they were authors also, which was really interesting and had bestselling books and did radio and television, so forth, but from a secular viewpoint.
-And as a young, impressionable boy I was very impressed, kind of idolized my dad and my stepmom for the work they were doing to change people’s lives.
-And what was really kind of interesting, and I see in hindsight how God kind of got hold of me and prepared me even before I knew Him…
+And, um, my dad and my stepmom, of- along the way became therapists, and because of where we lived in west of Los Angeles, they became therapists to the stars.
+I mean, it was, you know, they- they were authors also, which was really interesting, and had best-selling books and did radio and television and so forth, but from a secular viewpoint.
+And as a young impressionable of a boy I was very impressed, kinda idolized my dad and my stepmom for the work they were doing to change people’s lives.
+And what was really kind of interesting and I see in hindsight how God kind of got hold of me and prepared me even before I knew Him-

-Bob: …In that I started having some normal teenage issues with my mother.
-And I would go to my father and my stepmother and I would complain about what was going on between, you know, me and my mom.
+Bob: … in that I started having some normal teenage issues with my mother, and I would go to my father and my stepmother and I would complain about what was going on between, you know, me and my mom.
 And they decided to help.
-So, they started giving me books at like 13 that were psychology (laughing) books.
+So they started giving me books at like 13 that were psychology (laughing) books.
 Like- like a book called, uh, A Parent Effectiveness Training, which I devoured.
 And then, if you can imagine how horrible this was.

 Jim: That’s bad news.

-Jim: How’d that go down?
+Jim: How did that go down?

 Bob: You know, she wasn’t excited about that, but it’s funny, years later I was already married.
 I was thumbing through the bookshelf one day and I found that book with a different book sleeve on it in the bookshelf.
 So I’m assuming she actually read it.
-But I kept reading those – those books and it started really infiltrating my psyche.
-And I started learning to think psychologically.
-No idea that God was preparing me for this work.
-I really had no clue.
-But He was getting me to think differently.
+But I kept reading those, those books and it started really infiltrating my psyche, and I started learning to think psychologically, no idea that God was preparing me for this work.
+I really had no clue, but He was getting me to think differently.

-Greg: …Because he fears what we could be.
+Dr. Smalley: Because he fears what we could be.

-Bob: You know, it’s interesting that – um, that whole fairytale view of marriage has so infiltrated our Western culture for sure.
-And the idea when you get married is, you’re hoping that, you know, it starts once upon a time.
-And certainly, the love that I have right now for my spouse has to be leading toward “and they all lived happily ever after.
+Bob: You know, it’s interesting that, um, that whole fairy tale view of marriage has so infiltrated our Western culture, for sure.
+And the idea when you get married is, you’re hoping that, you know, it starts once upon a time, and certainly the love that I have right now for my spouse has to be leading toward, and they all lived happily ever after.
 And happiness, and, happiness isn’t a bad thing.
-I mean, frankly, I’m kind of partial to happy and I prefer more the less.
-I’m convinced God wants us to be happy.
-But when you think that happiness is the key, that happiness is the goal, you are so set up because obviously God put us here on purpose with purpose and there’s a cosmic battle that’s going on between good and evil.
+I mean, frankly, I’m kinda partial to happy and I prefer more the less…I’m convinced God wants us to be happy, but when you think that happiness is the key, that happiness is the goal, you are so set up because, obviously, God put us here on purpose with purpose, and there’s a cosmic battle that’s going on between good and evil.
 And happiness can’t be the primary goal.
 There’s a purpose bigger than happiness.